SkafteNicki/dtu_mlops/s10_extra/M29_cli.md

 Instead of using `argparse` we are here going to look at the [click](https://click.palletsprojects.com/en/8.1.x/) package. `click` extends the functionalities of `argparse` to allow for easy definition of subcommands and many other things, which we are not going to touch upon in this module.
-For completness we should also mention that `click` is not the only package for doing this, and of other excellent frameworks for creating command line interfaces easily we can mention [Typer](https://typer.tiangolo.com/).
+For completeness we should also mention that `click` is not the only package for doing this, and of other excellent frameworks for creating command line interfaces easily we can mention [Typer](https://typer.tiangolo.com/).

 ## Exercises

 1. Install [click](https://click.palletsprojects.com/en/8.1.x/)

    ```bash
    pip install click
    ```

 2. Create a new python file `greetings.py` and add the following code:

    ```python
    import click